-OSD is most commonly characterized by the big tibial tubercle and pain on activities like kneeling or repeated jumping.
-OSD arises from a strong pull of the quadriceps muscle on the tibial tubercle during a child’s growth spurt.
+Osgood-Schlatter Disease is most commonly characterized by the big tibial tubercle and pain on activities like kneeling or repeated jumping.
+Osgood-Schlatter Disease arises from a strong pull of the quadriceps muscle on the tibial tubercle during a child’s growth spurt.
 This normally occurs around the ages of 9 – 16 years old.
-This strong pull occurs in sports that require a quick, strong contraction of the quadriceps, like in soccer, martial arts, and basketball.
+This strong pull occurs in sports that require a quick, strong contraction of the quadriceps.
+Examples in sports are soccer, martial arts, and basketball.

 The quick, strong pull on the tibial tubercle has an avulsion-fracture like effect (when a small bone fragment breaks away from the main bone mass) that would cause an inflammation of the periostium.
 However, with the child being actively involved with the sport, this effect is magnified as the action is repeated.
 The frequency and repetitive nature of the sport doesn’t allow the periostium to recover and thus causes a chronic inflammation on prominence of the tubercle.
 This leads to a constant, persistent pain, especially on impact.
 This pain will not only limit the child’s performance in the sport, preventing them from excelling, it would also cause a lot of inconveniences later on in their growing years.